Vasil Petrov

-Vasil Petrov (Васил Петров; born 5 October 1986) is a Bulgarian professional football manager and former player who played as a defender.
+Vasil Petrov (Васил Петров; born 5 October 1987) is a Bulgarian professional football manager and former player who played as a defender.
+He currently works as the academy director of Fratria.

-In 2007, at age of 17, Petrov started his own football academy, later registered as FC Sofia 2010 and in 2015 bought by Stoyne Manolov and transformed into Tsarsko Selo.
+In 2007, aged 17, Petrov started his own football academy, later registered as FC Sofia 2010 and in 2015 bought by Stoyne Manolov and transformed into Tsarsko Selo.
 In 2017, he started a new academy in Varna, called FC Varna 2017.

 Academy ownership

 In March 2007, under the initiative of his father Vladimir, Petrov established a football academy in Sofia.
 In 2010, after three consecutive years of growth, the academy formed a men's team and registered it with the Bulgarian Football Union under the name FC Sofia 2010.
 In the 2014–15 season, the team was playing in third league when it was bought by Stoyne Manolov.
 On 28 July 2016, the team was officially merged with Tsarsko Selo; the new team joined the Bulgarian Second Professional League.

 In 2017, Petrov decided to start a new academy, but this time in Varna and called it FC Varna 2017.
 In September 2022, FC Varna 2017 become a satellite of Spartak Varna academy, where Petrov become director month earlier.